 If you need to use like secondary indexing, we recommend using the tables API because it that do no appear in the key/value pair API.
 Refer the guide for Key/Value API for more details.

 In addition to providing single-record operations, Oracle NoSQL Database supports the ability to bundle a collection of operations together using the execute method, providing transactional semantics across multiple updates on records with the same Major Key Path.
-Starting release 126.96.36.199.7 we have added supported to do a bulk get i.e pass a list of primary keys to get iterator over all the matching records.
+Oracle NoSQL Database supports optimized bulk gets i.e pass a list of primary keys to get iterator over all the matching records.
 Refer the API documentation.

 CRUD using RESTful API

-We also provide support for RESTful API has been added using Oracle REST Data Services.
+Oracle NoSQL Database supports a RESTful API that has been added using Oracle REST Data Services.
 This allows exposing Oracle NoSQL Database tables as REST API endpoints.